nicobenz/CulturalAnalytics-CoverPredictions/README.md

 - [ ] map all genres to their respective subgenres
 - [ ] check resolution of all scraped covers and decide on most useful resolution
 - [ ] plot distribution of available covers among all (sub)genres
-- [ ] decide on included subgenres based on that distribution (some smaller subgenres might not have enough data)
+- [ ] decide on included subgenres based on that distribution (most smaller subgenres might not have enough data)
 - [ ] sample (balanced) dataset with at least 20.000 (?!) covers for earch genre and 2000 (?) for each subgenre
 - [ ] make sure all selected items also have metadata for the other project (using data of the same artists and albums results in optimal comparability)
 ### Processing and analysis